-- 8. Combustibles, Use/Possession of: Any unauthorized handling of a fire extinguisher, the possession of fireworks or explosive devices is prohibited. - 9.
+- 8. Combustibles, Use/Possession of: Any unauthorized handling of a fire extinguisher as well as the possession of fireworks or explosive devices is prohibited. - 9.
 Criminal Acts: The commission or participation in any act defined as a crime by the State or Federal Law or by local ordinance. - 10.
-Disorderly Conduct: any unlawful student assemblage; or group act of violence, disruption, vandalism, orbuilding seizure; or interference with the functioning of school personnel or any student or group of students.
-(See Board Policy 5520-Disorderly Conduct) - 11.
+Disorderly Conduct: any unlawful student assemblage; or group act of violence, disruption, vandalism, or building seizure; or interference with the functioning of school personnel or any student or group of students (See Board Policy 5520-Disorderly Conduct) is prohibited. - 11.
 Disruptions: Behavior which disrupts any school activity or the orderly and safe operation of the school.
-Examples include, but are not limited to: Gambling or playing games of chance for money or any other stake.
-Inciting others to violence or disobedience or encouraging others by words, acts, deeds, demonstrations, or protests which disrupt the normal educational process of the school.
-Laser pointing devices are prohibited in school and on buses (unless the laser pointer is brought to school with the expressed permission of school authorities for the purpose of supporting an educational program).
-Other examples include, but are not limited to: Graffiti including those of an intimidating or hostile nature with respect to race, religion, national origin or ancestry, age, sex, marital status, disability, height, or weight.
+Examples include, but are not limited to: - a.
+Gambling or playing games of chance for money or any other stake or inciting others to violence or disobedience or encouraging others by words, acts, deeds, demonstrations, or protests which disrupt the normal educational process of the school. - b.
+Laser pointing devices are prohibited in school and on buses (unless the laser pointer is brought to school with the expressed permission of school authorities for the purpose of supporting an educational program). - c.
+Graffiti including those of an intimidating or hostile nature with respect to race, religion, national origin or ancestry, age, sex, marital status, disability, height, or weight. - d.
 Loitering-to stand idly about, wander aimlessly, to proceed slowly with many stops, and/or failure to follow the direction of a staff person to move on.
-Students in school or at school-sponsored events should be there with a purpose and must follow the directives of school personnel. - 12.
-Dress Code: It is expected that all students will not wear any clothing that: - A. Present a hazard to the health or safety of the student himself/herself or to others in the school; - B. Interfere with school work, create disorder, and/or disrupt the educational program; - C. Cause excessive wear or damage to school property; - D. Prevent the student from achieving his/her own educational objectives because of blocked vision or restricted movement.
-(See Board Policy 5511-Dress andGrooming)
+Students in school or at school-sponsored events should be there with a purpose and must follow the directives of school personnel.

+- 12. Dress Code: It is expected that all students will not wear any clothing that: - a.
+Present a hazard to the health or safety of the student himself/herself or to others in the school; - b.
+Interfere with school work, create disorder, and/or disrupt the educational program; - c.
+Cause excessive wear or damage to school property; - d.
+Prevent the student from achieving his/her own educational objectives because of blocked vision or restricted movement.
+(See Board Policy 5511-Dress and Grooming)